SEMANTiCS-org/2025-semantics-org.github.io/content/venue.md

 </div>
 </br>

-***SEMANTiCS 2025 is hosted by the Semantic Web Company and Vienna University of Business and Economics.
-The SEMANTiCS conference will take place at the Hilton Hotel Waterfront in Vienna.***
+***SEMANTiCS 2025 will take place from September 3–5, with the Vienna University of Business and Economics serving as the local organizer, supported by the Semantic Web Company.
+This year's conference will be hosted at the Hilton Hotel Waterfront in Vienna, providing an exceptional venue for industry and academic experts to connect and collaborate.***

 Handelskai 269, 1020 Wien, Austria